learning-continuous-deployment/learning-continuous-deployment.github.io/_posts/2015-06-14-conclusion.md

 Docker is that kind of a lightweight container based solution for virtualization.
 Comparing the start and stop times of Docker to VMs we see a significant difference, where VMs need 30-45s to start, 5-10s to stop.
 Docker is in the start time about 600 times faster and in the stop time about 100 times.
 Both times you will only need about 50ms.

 ##Docker's Technology
-Docker is based on Linux Containers (LXC) to provide its lightweight virtualization technology.
+Docker is based on some features - namely namespaces and cgroups - of the Linux Kernel.
+It provides Linux containers (LXC) oder its own implementation libcontainer as *container formats*.
+So it is able to provide lightweight operating system virtualization technology.

 ![Kernel features]({{site.url}}/assets/images/kernel-features.PNG)

-Namespaces help to isolate a workspace, so changes of a global resource are only visible for processes that are part of this Namespace.
-Cgroups help to distribute the available hardware resources (CPU, I/O, memory) to the processes and manages them.
-This abstraction layer simplifies the work with containers and its management which leads to portability, so you can easy share containers with machines.
-The reuse of containers is another important principle as well as the their version management.
+On the one hand namespaces abstract a global resource in an isolated instance and builds so isolated workspaces.
+Changes of a resource are only visible for processes, that are part of the same namespace.
+Cgroups on the other hand help to distribute the available hardware resources (CPU, I/O, memory,...) to the processes and manages them.
+Effectively containerization is possible without the use of Docker, but Docker provides another abstraction layer, which simplifies the work with containers and its management by the usage of its engine.
+The Docker engine leads to portability,  so you can easy share containers with other machines, and application centric containers.
+Furtheron automatic building and reuse of containers are another important aspects.
+The last but not least advantage of the use of Docker is its version management, which the utilization of the union file systems provides.

-The Docker Engine is the virtualization technology.
-Docker uses a client-server architecture in which the user interacts with the Docker daemon (client interface).
-The daemon is responsible for build processes, running containers and their distribution.
+The already mentioned Docker Engine is basically all the virtualization technology and utilities.
+Docker uses a client-server architecture, in which the user interacts with the Docker daemon (through the commandline interface on the client).
+The daemon is responsible for building images, running containers and their distribution.

 ##Docker's use cases
 As we know now, it is quite easy to create container with Docker.
 The slogan *build once, run anywhere* indicates many use cases for Docker application.
 It supports Continuous Integration as well as Continuous Delivery and Continuous Deployment, so to automate as much as you can in your development pipeline.